wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 WooCommerce Bulk Discount Plugin makes possible to apply fine-grained discounts to items in the shopping cart, dependently on ordered quantity and on concrete product.

-The plugin was tested with WooCommerce versions 1.6.4 to 2.0.12.
+The plugin works with WooCommerce versions 2.0.x.

 Let us examine some examples of usage.